 - Truckers pulling away from loading docks before cargo has been fully unloaded or loaded

-- Worker or driver inexperience and/or failures to comply with the required cargo loading rules
+- Worker or driver inexperience

 6 Safety Tips for Properly Loading & Unloading 18-Wheelers

-1. Stabilize the Truck First
+1. Stabilize the truck.

 A dock leveler closes the gap between a loading dock and a trailer that are different heights.
 In fact, because the height of trailers can change, moving up as cargo is unloaded (and weight is reduced) or down as more cargo is loaded onto trucks (and they get heavier), dock levelers can keep trailers stable and at the same height as these weight fluctuations occur.